Directing and writing credits:

 Everything else that happens in this episode is pretty small potatoes.
 Lorelai helps with Senior Palooza (whatever the fuck that is) and Paris tries to get her to show some cleavage in order to sell tickets for Grad Night.
 This is inappropriate, but I appreciate Paris' commitment to the cause.
 Emily needs help picking out an outfit for graduation, so Rory goes over to her house and helps.
 This is where we meet the delightful Miss Celine, my absolute favorite auxiliary character on this show.
 She is a true delight and I could listen to her stories about old dead people for hours and never grow bored.
 One line that I always think to myself is, "Never underestimate the power of a good shirt."
 I have justified many expensive purchases using this very logic.

 When Lorelai shows up to retrieve Rory, it's clearly dinnertime at the Gilmore house, but Emily doesn't want to extend the invitation.
 She first tries to pretend dinner isn't ready, then lies to Lorelai and tells her that she can't stay because she and Richard have plans later (book club).
-Lorelai calls her out on her shit and her cover is blown when Richard shows up, exlaiming that it's past their dinnertime.
-Real mature, Emily.
+Lorelai calls her out on her shit and her cover is blown when Richard shows up, exclaiming that it's past their dinnertime.
+Very mature, Emily.
 Just think of how much better her relationship with Lorelai would be if she just admitted that she was still hurt and angry over the recurring Friday night dinner cancellations.
 Everyone in this show is so emotionally stunted and repressed.
 They make me feel evolved and mature in comparison.

 The only other point of interest is that no one knows how to tell Rory that Jess is gone, probably for good.
 When Luke realizes that Jess and his enormous duffle have vamoosed, he shows up at the Gilmore house to tell Lorelai.
 He offers to break the news to Rory, but Lorelai tells him that she'll handle it.